Conwy County Borough Council: Leadership

+Composition

+Following the 2022 election and subsequent changes of allegiance up to July 2025, the composition of the council was:

+Of the independent councillors, 18 sit together as the "Conwy First Independent Group", two sit as the "Allied Independents", two form the "Citizens First Alliance", and two are not aligned to any group.
+The Green councillor sits with Plaid Cymru as the "Plaid Cymru a'r Blaid Werdd" (Plaid Cymru and the Green Party) group.
+Cabinet positions are held by members of the Conwy First Independent, Labour and Plaid Cymru a'r Blaid Werdd groups.
+The next election is due in 2027.

 Elections

 Since 2012, elections have been held every five years.

 Party with the most elected councillors in bold.
 Coalition agreements in notes column.

 Premises

+The council is based at Coed Pella on Conway Road in Colwyn Bay, which was purpose-built for the council and was completed in 2018.

-The council is based at Bodlondeb, which was built as a house in 1877 on Bangor Road in Conwy, just outside the town walls and set in substantial grounds stretching down to the River Conwy.
+From the council's creation in 1996 until 2025, the council's headquarters was Bodlondeb, which was built as a house in 1877 on Bangor Road in Conwy, just outside the town walls and set in substantial grounds stretching down to the River Conwy.
 The house had been bought in 1937 by the former Conwy Municipal Borough Council and converted into a civic centre.
 The building passed to Aberconwy District Council under the 1974 reforms and then to Conwy County Borough Council on its creation in 1996.
-In 2018 the council also opened a new building called Coed Pella on Conway Road in Colwyn Bay to house many of the council's departments, replacing several other office buildings.
+The new Coed Pella building in Colwyn Bay initially served as an additional office space, with Bodlondeb remaining the council's official headquarters and main meeting place.
+In 2025 the council closed Bodlondeb, having consolidated its functions and main meeting place at Coed Pella.

 Electoral divisions

-The county borough is divided into 38 electoral wards returning 59 councillors.
+Until 2022 the county borough was divided into 38 electoral wards returning 59 councillors.
 Few communities in Conwy are coterminous with electoral wards.
 The following table lists council wards, communities and associated geographical areas.
 Communities with a community council are indicated with a '*':